 While we’ve been happy to share our knowledge and experience with you here, if you want more detail on features and prices on TT membership upgrades (resale or new), please contact the relevant parties that can help you:

-If you decide to go down the Resale path as we did, reach out to Chad or Kim Hoel at Campground Membership Outlet on 352-242-0401 or email by clicking their names.
+If you decide to go down the Resale path as we did, reach out to Chad or Kim Hoel at Campground Membership Outlet on 800-272-0401 or email by clicking their names.
 They will be able to quickly and easily help you identify and purchase the best contract for your needs.
-They have plenty of inventory, but even if you have to wait a bit for a specific type of membership (like an Elite which don’t come up as often) it’s a still far easier process process than trying to do it all yourself.
-It won’t cost you any extra and his guarantee of a risk-free transaction offers great peace of mind in what can be murky territory.
+They have plenty of inventory, but even if you have to wait a bit for a specific type of membership (like an Elite which may not come up as often) it’s a still far easier process than trying to do it all yourself.
+It won’t cost you any extra and their guarantee of a risk-free transaction offers great peace of mind in what can be a very murky territory.
 We’ve included some more useful contact information and links below for your convenience.

 Finally, we do not make any claims that this article is perfect, but it’s definitely a solid place for you to start.
 Ultimately, this is designed to be a guide, so please be aware that it is your responsibility to conduct your own due diligence, do your homework, consider each membership option and carefully review any contract before signing.
 Well, that about sums it up!
 Good luck!